httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 attention to the requested status.
 The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related SDOs.
-The "standard" status is not suitable for an algorithm that is known to be weak, broken or experimental.
+The "standard" status is not suitable for an algorithm that is known to be weak, broken, or experimental.
 If a registration request attempts to register such an algorithm as "standard", the designated expert(s) should suggest an alternative status of "insecure" or "provisional".